 Key West Sunset is the crescendo of the day.
 Go to Mallory Square to see the mayhem as daylight fades.
 Locals and visitors flock to Key West’s western promenade for a circus atmosphere of entertainment leading up to the sunset.
 Jugglers, singers, dancers and palm readers perform, as people gather in anticipation of the coveted green flash as the sun disappear into the sea.

 Evenings, strolling Duval Street is a must, drink in hand.
 Music and revelers pour out onto the sidewalks from Sloppy Joe’s, Captain Tony’s, Senor Frogs, Kevin’s, Hogs Breath, Bull & Whistle, Hard Rock Café, Aqua, Vinos, … the list of Key West bars goes on and on, so does the party till the wee hours.
-Duval Street is particularly fun during Key West Fests, when Duval is closed to vehicle traffic and becomes a pedestrian party zone – like Fantasy Fest over Halloween annually!
+Duval Street is particularly fun during Key West Fests, when Duval is closed to vehicle traffic and becomes a pedestrian party zone – like Fantasy Fest over Halloween annually and Key West Pride in June!
+Key West has an open liberated vibe, LGBTQ are welcome here, like Ptown on Cape Cod – you can let your freedom flag fly.
+Drag Queens dominate the entertainment scene, Doms do too – lol!

 Green Parrot on Whitehead is where the locals head at night for beers, bingo, live music, karaoke, you name it… this old bar is Key West casual and cool.

-Mornings in Key West are conversely very quiet, great time to wake up, grab a Cuban coffee and walk or bike to explore the charm of this southernmost island enclave of 27,000 residents – aka Conchs.
+Mornings in Key West are conversely very quiet, peaceful, poetic.
+Early is a great time to wake up, grab a delicious brewed Cuban coffee and walk or bike to explore the charm of this southernmost island enclave of 27,000 residents – aka Conchs.

 Key West Best Travel Tips:

-The Best place to rest is H20 Suites, this luxury hotel opened in December 2016, and its posh, with perfect service and a great location.
+The Best place to rest is H20 Suites, this luxury hotel debuted in December 2016, and its posh, with perfect service and a great location.
 H20 Suites is on the southern part of the island, the quieter side, just a block from Duval Street, and two to the beach, the Southernmost Point, and the Key West Lighthouse.
-This all-suite hotel is more South Beach Miami art deco than old world Florida, it is sophisticated with top concierge service to complement the chic vibe.
+This all-suite hotel is more South Beach Miami art deco than old world Florida, it is sophisticated with top concierge service to complement the chic decor.
 Our suite was swank, with modern lighting, a beautiful bathroom, our own pool, luxurious bedding and two big screen TVs.
 The highlight of H20 Hotel is the rooftop pool, where you are served complimentary Mimosa and Bloody Mary’s late morning, wine and snacks in the afternoon.
-We could reach Duval Street, or the sandy beach – where chairs and towels are provided to H20 guests, and we could walk to dozens of great dining spots, yet our serene room was so private at night.
+We could walk to the sandy beach – where chairs and towels are provided to H20 guests, and we could stroll to dozens of great dining spots, yet our serene room was so private at night.

-Fly into Key West airport (EYW), the approach by plane is super scenic, and the airport is small and easily managed.
-And there are two bars in the Key West Airport too…
+Fly into Key West airport (EYW), the approach by plane is super scenic, and the airport is small and easily managed, overdue for its upgrade “coming 2024.”
+And there are two bars in the Key West Airport too… the upstairs bar before security is the better choice if you have time to spare

 Take a Key Lime Taxi for the 3 mile ride to town along the waterfront past several beaches.

-Don’t rent a car in Key West – you can walk to most everything, or ride a bike.
-Besides parking is tight in this tiny Old Town.
+Don’t rent a car in Key West – you can walk to most everything, ride a bike, Uber or hire a pedi-cab.
+Parking is tight in this tiny Old Town.

-Dress in Key West is super casual, beachy, not fancy … most restaurants and bars have outdoor seating – which is delightful in the 70-degree typical weather.
+Dress in Key West is super casual, beachy, not fancy … most restaurants and bars have outdoor seating – which is delightful in the 70-degree balmy weather.
+Some locals barely wear clothes!
 Key West temperatures bottom and top out at 49-99, with typically a light breeze!

 Dine on local seafood, grouper, snapper, cobia, lobster tail, shrimp, Gulf Oysters, crab, capped off with Cuban coffee and Key Lime Pie… see our Top Key West Dining Spots reviewed